 What a mess.
 Loosely based on comics which I am not acquainted with, this hybrid of peyote-based soul journey and the Western genre tells the story

-of a marshall who lost his whore-love to murder and has inner demons to face while battling with brutal gold-treasure-seekers.
+of a marshal who lost his whore-love to murder and has inner demons to face while battling with brutal gold-treasure-seekers.
 Befriended by spiritual

 Native Americans, he takes drugs to find himself, and fight his enemies, both inside and out.
 Beautiful cinematography, but the combination of